-Note: Renewal sought
+Note: \Renewal sought

-Given that Dartbrook is currently under care and maintenance, the working requirement under AQC's mining leases has been suspended.
+The working requirement under AQC's mining leases was suspended during care and maintenance.

 Prior to Dartbrook being placed under care and maintenance, the previous owner held discussions with the Department of Planning (as it was then) regarding the applicability of DA 231-07-2000 during suspension of mining operations.
 It was agreed that Dartbrook Mine should continue to operate within the "spirit and intent" of the Development Consent with some minor adjustments to specific conditions commensurate with the level and nature of activities during care and maintenance.